omega-gg/HEVR/README.md

     cd ALVR2
     sh build.sh win32 all

-That's a convenient way to set everything up the first time.
+That's a convenient way to configure and build everything the first time.

 Note: This will create the 3rdparty and Sky folder in the parent directory.

 ## Building

-After that, you can run each step of the build yourself by calling the following scripts:
+Alternatively, you can run each step of the build yourself by calling the following scripts:

 Install the dependencies: